hashsquid/hashsquidbase/README.md

     Only the owner of the NFT with tokenId can call this function Checks if hashSum(keccak256(baseHash, data)) < guardSum
-    If it is, reset baseHash to keccak256(block.timestamp, msg.sender, hashSum) and update the NFT's guardSum
+    If it is, update the NFT's guardSum

   **reflip**  `(bytes32 data, uint256 tokenId)`

     i.e. pilfer, get it?
     Only non-owners can call this function
     Checks if hashSum(keccak256(baseHash, data)) < guardSum
-    If it is, reset baseHash to keccak256(block.timestamp, msg.sender, hashSum) and update guardSum
+    If it is, update guardSum
     and transfer ownership to msg.sender

 ## Contract Read Functions: